 About Hard Drive & Tape Destruction

-The Office of Information Technologies (OIT) provides departments, faculty, and staff with a convenient, no cost way to destroy and dispose of hard drives, backup tapes, and other magnetic media that contain sensitive or confidential information.
+UMass Amherst Information Technologies (UMass Amherst IT) provides departments, faculty, and staff with a convenient, no cost way to destroy and dispose of hard drives, backup tapes, and other magnetic media that contain sensitive or confidential information.
 This service is designed to help University departments comply with state and federal laws (e.g., FERPA, HIPPA) and University policies.

 Using this service, departments, faculty, and staff:

 Get a free and convenient way to destroy and dispose of hard drives, backup tapes, and other magnetic media.